 Skip to main content !important

 Storytelling is how the human mind likes to consume information.
 Our thoughts synchronize with that of the storyteller.
-Allowing us to experience the story as if we were living it ourselves.
+Listening to a well told story is almost to experience it ourselves.

 In design, we rely on it as an efficient and valuable tool for communicating complex information and compelling our listeners to care and engage more deeply with the problem we're looking at.